-The first option to add operations to a batch is to use the PoreXpert menu bar and add individual operations to the operations list manually in the order you want the operations performed.
+To create your own batch of commands, use the PoreXpert menu bar and add individual operations to the operations list manually in the order you want the operations performed.
 Note that to do this, you will need an appropriate operation highlighted in the main operations list, by single clicking on that Operation.
-In the example shown below, Operation 2 Unit Cell building has been highlighted, so is showing dark blue, then a permeability operation is about to be added to the batch list.
+In the example shown below, Operation 2.
+Unit Cell building has been highlighted, so is showing dark blue, then a permeability operation is about to be added to the batch list.
 The batch symbol is three cubes stacked on top of each other, or in minimised form, three squares one above the other.
 The batch request icon is as shown below - i.e. a grey circle with down arrow with the three cubes next to it.
 It means that a batch is waiting to be done.
 Note that the successive operations step to the right, showing their dependency on each other.
-Once the batch list has been set up, then click Run batch list , as shown on the dropdown screen below, or click SHIFT+R.

 If you press the delete button while an operation is selected in the operations list you can remove unwanted operations.
 Alternatively you can right click on the operation and select the delete option in the menu.
 However, note that deletion of one operation also deletes all dependent operations, so that the remaining list of operations is consistent.

 Once a batch has been loaded or generated, to run it click PoreBatch | Run batch list (or SHIFT+R).